 Beacon of Hope History

-With the support of P&G, Nehemiah licensed several of their smaller brands and was successful in regaining upward sales momentum and growth year after year.
-The original business model was to match one hard-to-hire employee with two regular hires.
-The expectation at the time was that this approach would yield a cost of 3 employees and the production of 2.5.
-As they carried out the plan, they discovered a dramatic shift in the outcome – the cost of those 3 was generating output of 4!
-It wasn’t always a smooth road, they learned from mistakes along the way – including hiring off of the street corner on occasion.
-But over the years they discovered many social service organizations equipped to prepare these citizens to be work-ready after incarceration.
+With the support of Procter & Gamble, Nehemiah licensed several of P&G’s smaller brands and was successful in regaining upward sales momentum and growth, year after year.
+The original business model was to match one hard-to-hire employee with two clean-record hires.
+The expectation at the time was that this approach would yield a cost of 3 employees and the production of 2.5 employees.
+As they carried out the plan, they discovered a dramatic shift in the outcome – the cost of those 3 employees was generating an output of 4!
+It wasn’t always a smooth road, and Dan and Richard learned from their mistakes along the way.
+However, over the years they discovered that many social service organizations are equipped to prepare these citizens for the work force, post-incarceration.

-Today, Nehemiah employs 75 FTEs in their production, manufacturing and warehousing operation with a full 66% of those being Returning Citizens.
+Today, Nehemiah employs roughly 110 individuals in their production and warehousing operations with an upwards of 85% of those being hard-to-hire employees.
 COO, Mike Pachko comments, “These employees sometimes carry the baggage of a troubled past.
 But I’ll tell you, the ones who appreciate the second chance and are open to change become super-workers.
 For performance and positive spirit, I’d put our manufacturing team up against anyone – anywhere.”

-But the supply of talent vastly exceeds the ability of Nehemiah to offer each of them jobs.
-Each year on average 2,000 people are returning to Hamilton County from incarceration.
-Even with plans to double the size of the operation, hiring 100 of these hard-working Second Chance Citizens would barely make a dent.
-So in 2015, Dan and Richard set into motion plans to team with other businesses engage other businesses in providing critically needed jobs.
-In April, they assembled leaders from business, government, church, and social services network to kick off the Beacon of Hope Business Alliance.
+Each year on average 2,500 people return to Hamilton County from incarceration.
+This supply of talent vastly exceeds the ability of Nehemiah to offer each Returning Citizen a job.
+In 2015, with an effort to combat this issue, Dan and Richard set into motion plans to team with other businesses to provide these critically needed jobs.
+In April, they assembled leaders from businesses, the government, the Church, and social services to kick off the Beacon of Hope Business Alliance.

-The mission over time is to expose 2,500 new jobs each year to the Second Chance population by creating awareness, providing a proven process and easy access to an ecosystem of social support.
-Along the way, they found many other businesses that discovered success in this space to help carry the banner and create change on a dramatically larger scale than any single company could.
+The mission over time is to expose 2,500 new jobs each year to the Fair Chance population by creating awareness, providing a proven process and by providing easy access to an ecosystem of social support.
+Along the way, numerous businesses have discovered success in this space, while helping to create change on a dramatically larger scale than any single company ever could.

 The Beacon of Hope